Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 With new board lineups focused on cutting weight, it’s important to see how those weight reductions impact the overall build quality of the paddleboard.
 It’s very easy for manufacturers to make lightweight boards, but it’s much harder to make lightweight boards that perform well and hold up over time.

-With the iRocker 10’ Ultra All Around (I’m going to call it the Ultra 10’ in this review for brevity’s sake) iRocker has reduced nearly 20% of the weight from the Original 10’ All Around with some new materials – most notably a cross-threaded drop stitch core – while still keeping the triple-layer composite construction they have been known for.
+With the iRocker 10′ All Around Ultra 2.0 (I’m going to call it the 10′ Ultra 2.0 in this review for brevity’s sake) iRocker has reduced nearly 20% of the weight from the Original 10’ All Around with some new materials – most notably a cross-threaded drop stitch core – while still keeping the triple-layer composite construction they have been known for.
 The new drop stitch material is not only lighter, but is also stiffer.
 This means less flexing while paddling for more efficient glide and speedier acceleration.
 This new drop stitch pattern crosses the threads from the top and bottom of the board in an X shape (similar to a steel bridge support) for additional strength using fewer individual threads.

 The triple-layer composite construction is quite durable and abrasion resistant.
 These ultra-compact iSUPs fold in half (hot-dog style) prior to being rolled up.
 By folding tightly in the same spot repeatedly, there is some cosmetic wear in the coloration, but no tearing, cracking, or other structural issues.